Jkhoury91/post-install-config-1/README.md

 <p>
 <img src="https://i.imgur.com/ChH6BrA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
+</p>
+<p>
 Once the OSTicketing system is installed.
+I first configure the "Admin Panel".
 Next, is to configure the system and the roles in order to start submitting and resolving mock tickets.
-</p>
-<p>

 </p>
 <br />